CoCoNut-UvA/coconut/docs/source/calculator.rst

         }
     }

-Here, we specify that the binop node is disallowed after the *eval* action.
-Therefore, if CoCoNut finds a binop node after the eval traversal it will error.
+Here, we specify that the binop node is disallowed after the *eval* action, therefore, if CoCoNut finds a binop node after the eval traversal it will error.
 You can try it out by returning the node in the eval traversal instead of evaluating it.
 That will result in the following:
 *error: Found disallowed node(binop) in tree.*